thenoakes/nvim-config/README.md

 # Neovim Configuration - Minimax with Helix Inspiration

-A clean, minimalist Neovim configuration based on the minimax defaults with Helix-inspired keybindings and workflow.
+A clean, minimalist Neovim configuration based on the minimax defaults with Helix-inspired keybindings and Catppuccin frappe colorscheme.

 ## Features

-- **Clean, minimalist design** with Catppuccin colorscheme
+- **Clean, minimalist design** with Catppuccin frappe colorscheme
 - **Helix-inspired keybindings** for intuitive modal editing
 - **LSP support** with auto-completion and diagnostics
 - **File tree** with MiniFiles